 I used to find the endless droning of the engines, the rush of the air past the fuselage and the hiss of the air conditioning on a long flight very draining and tiring.

-Then I bought my first pair of noise cancelling headphones and from then on I wouldn’t fly without them.
+Then I bought my first pair of noise cancelling bluetooth headphones and from then on I wouldn’t fly without them.
 I consider them the most important of my long haul flight gadgets, not just for trying to sleep but for making the journey much more relaxing and less tiring.

 Yes, I know that they are not exactly gadgets to make flying more comfortable, well not physically, but they certainly will make flying more mentally comfortable.